 A washing machine with overfill protection measures the water level inside the drum.
 If too much water is in the drum due to a malfunction, it will immediately pump out the excess water.
 The water level will go back to normal and the drum won't overflow.
 This form of protection is focused only on the drum and doesn't protect against, for example, leaking hoses in the washing machine itself.

 Apart from built-in leak protection for your washing machine, there are also accessories that protect against water damage.
 You'll need to purchase these separately.

 You place a drip tray under the washing machine.
 It will collect the water as soon as it comes out.
-There's no need for a drip tray if the washing machine has a built-in drip tray.
+There's no need for a drip tray if the washing machine has leak protection.

 You should place a separate water stop between the faucet and the supply hose.
 You can decide by yourself how much water should flow through the water stop at a time.
 When the supply hose breaks, or something inside the machine comes loose, the water supply will stop after reaching the set maximum.
 Note: this is often enough to ruin your floor.
 We recommend the water stop in combination with a drip tray.

 Supply hose with safety system